CLARISSA MOSLEY PSYCHOLOGIST - CROWS NEST, SYDNEY

 Pay the psychologist fee and get the rebate in your account

 At Calm Mind Psychology we have the software to process your medicare refund for you.
-You will pay the full session fee and Clarissa will enter your referral details and medicare card information into the secure Halaxy software and your rebate of $88.25 for sessions will be process into your account in about 2 days.
+You will pay the full session fee and if your referral details and medicare card information have been entered into the secure Halaxy software your rebate of $92.50 for sessions will be processed into your account by medicare in about 2 days.

 Attend sessions until needed or until your session limit is reached, then review.